oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   * Set the `weblogic.rjvm.allowUnknownHost` Java system property to `true` on each target WebLogic Server instance.
     * For operator hosted WebLogic Server instances, you can set this property by including `-Dweblogic.rjvm.allowUnknownHost=true` in the `JAVA_OPTIONS` [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.
   * Also apply patch 30656708 on each target WebLogic Server instance for versions 12.2.1.4 (PS4) or earlier.

+#### RJVM forwarding

+##### What does it do?

+JTA communication requires that all global transaction server participants require a direct point-to-point network connection with all other server participants.
+This requires each server in a cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.

+This feature allows a proxy URL to be specified for target domains that a WebLogic Server needs to communicate with.
+The proxy URL is the address and port of an ingress, such as a load balancer.
+When a T3 message is sent from a WebLogic Server to a WebLogic Server in the target domain:
+- In the source WebLogic Server, the message is sent to the configured proxy URL for the target WebLogic domain
+- The ingress or load balancer then forwards the T3 message to one of the WebLogic Servers in the target domain according to its forwarding rules
+- In the target WebLogic domain, the target WebLogic Server received the T3 message either directly from the ingress, or by another WebLogic Server in the same domain forwarding the message it received from the ingress.

+##### When is it needed?

+`<BEA-111015> <The commit operation for transaction BEA1-0000993203DB6CDB7DE9 timed out after 30 seconds.>`

+With -Dweblogic.debug.DebugJTA2PC=true,
+`<BEA-000000> <startPrepare FAILED javax.transaction.SystemException: Could not obtain coordinator at managed-server1+domain1-managed-server1:8001+domain1+t3+`

+This also allows is also useful when without setting up external DNS address of the ...

+##### How to enable RJVM forwarding?

+- Set the `weblogic.rjvm.proxy.forward.<host-name-prefix>` Java system property to the URL of the ingress into the cluster....<TODO>
+  - For operator hosted WebLogic Server instances, you can set this property by including the system property in the `JAVA_OPTIONS`
+    [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.
+- Also apply patch 32408938 on each target WebLogic Server instance for versions 12.2.1.3 (PS3) or earlier.

+{{% notice note %}}
+The patch for the [enable unknown host access](#enabling-unknown-host-access) is not compatible with the patch for the RJVM forwarding feature.
+Instead of using the `weblogic.rjvm.allowUnknownHost` Java system property, use the Java system property for RJVM forwarding on the target WebLogic Server to specify the proxy URL for each source WebLogic domain.
+Connections from these source WebLogic domains will not be rejected due to failed DNS resolution.
+{{% /notice %}}

 #### Configuring WebLogic Server affinity load balancing algorithms